nkh/P5-App-Asciio/documentation/mdbook_asciio/src/editing/mouse.md

 ***Binding:*** «ctl-alt-left-mouse-click»

 - If a wirl arrow is selected, add section.
-- if another element is selected, add new arror
+- if another element is selected, add new arrow

 You can then move the its end point with the mouse. releasing «ctl» lets you move the mouse to another position for a new section.